Aashikhandelwal05/career_path_MVP/DEPLOYMENT.md

 # 🚀 Career Nirvana Deployment Guide

-This guide explains how to deploy the Career Nirvana application with proper connectivity between the frontend and backend.
+This guide explains how to deploy the Career path application with proper connectivity between the frontend and backend.

 ## 🏗️ Architecture Overview

 - **Frontend**: React + TypeScript application hosted on Vercel
 - **Backend**: Python FastAPI application hosted on Railway
 - **Database**: JSON files stored on Railway (no external database)
-- **AI Service**: OpenRouter API for career guidance
+- **AI Service**: gemini API for career guidance

 ## 🔧 Backend Deployment (Railway)